python-geeks/Automation-scripts/text_summarize/README.md

 CUDA_VISIBLE_DEVICES='' python3 text_summarize.py [-h] [-t TEXT] [-f FILE] [-r RATIO] [-o OUTPUT]

-With CUDA_VISIBLE_DEVICES='', the GPUs are not visibile to python and therefore the CPU is used.
+With CUDA_VISIBLE_DEVICES='', the GPUs are not visible to python and therefore the CPU is used.

 # Languages
 Currently, only english is supported.